How to Start a Stock Brokerage Firm

 An important component of an OMS is the routing capabilities based on supported asset classes and executing destinations.
 For example, the DXtrade platform has a routing wheel that allows brokers to establish routing profiles on the asset class level.
 It features automatic reroute if orders are rejected and allows brokers to update route percentages and destinations in real-time.

-For brokers that support Fractional trading, an OMS can route orders as received to destinations in fractional and notional quantities.
-It could also provide a facility for brokers to manage fractional inventory accounts in a Principal capacity.
+For brokers that support fractional trading, an OMS can route orders as received to destinations in fractional and notional quantities.
+It could also provide a facility for brokers to manage fractional inventory accounts in a principal capacity.
 This can be achieved with a fractional rounding algorithm which takes orders in fractional and notional quantities, rounds to whole share quantities based on platform configuration, and route to the street in round lots.

 Upon order execution, the algorithm allocates the original order quantity to the client’s account and allocates the remainder to a broker inventory account.
 The DXtrade OMS offers a configurable fractional algorithm, and it also provides an inventory management system to minimize the principal account position risk.

-Risk Management and Monitoring
+Risk management and monitoring

 Risk management is a crucial component of any trading platform and most provide monitoring tools built into the solution itself.
 Based on the supported asset classes, it is important to identify what risk settings and monitoring capabilities your brokerage needs.
+DXtrade can provide a customizable set of risk profiles for pre-trade offers.

 A risk profile tool can also help determine traders’ reliability.
 It enables risk assessment for a portfolio of options.
 As a result, users can estimate potential P/L while simulating changes in key parameters.
 Said parameters might include volatility, time, and underlying price.